superboum/moolinet/README.md

 ## Requirements

  * Go 1.7
- * Docker up and running on your system
+ * Docker 1.12.x (API 24) up and running on your system

 ## Installation